The Power Of Persuasive Marketing: Converting Customers With Influence

 Definitions

-• Reminder marketing: Marketing that aims to keep existing customers engaged and remind them to repurchase products or services.
+• Reminder marketing: Marketing aims to keep existing customers engaged and remind them to repurchase products or services.

 • Comparative marketing: Marketing that compares a company’s products or services to competitors to highlight advantages and differences.